Court is now in session. Or review, I suppose.

 The 3D graphics aren’t anything to write home about but the 2D artstyle, especially the high quality art found in special scenes, has a really distinctive look that adds to the already distinctive game.
 You’ll also notice the use of pink blood, which was originally a censorship method but became a trademark of the series.
 I’m glad the color was kept because it adds yet another disturbing layer to the insidious mood.

 Players may notice the music as they explore the school and delve deeper into the story, and it’s a real stunner.
-Composed by Masafumi Takada, the composer from the No More Heroes series, each piece is eclectic and completely fits every scene it appears in.
+Composed by Masafumi Takada, the composer from the No More Heroes series, each piece is incredible, perfectly created and matches every scene.

 Danganronpa is borderline sadistic, whether it be the horrible punishments Monokuma can (and does!) bestow upon the students, slowly watching each student break under the stress, the victims of murder or even the trials and death of the perpetrators themselves.